 The cluster acknowledges the presence of a new server.

-The active application catalog and deployment settings are sent to the new node.
+Copies of the current schema and deployment settings are sent to the new node.

 Once sufficient nodes are added, copies of all replicated tables and their share of the partitioned tables are sent to the new nodes.